Response Matrix Estimation in Unfolding Differential Cross Sections: Response matrix estimation

 In both the kernel and local linear methods, a pair of global bandwidths $h_1$ and $h_2$ needs to be specified.
 We call $h_1$ and $h_2$ global since they do not depend on the value of either $x$ or $y$.

 There are many existing methods for picking $h_1$ and $h_2$.
 One of the simplest and computationally most efficient ways is to find the optimal bandwidths by assuming the normality of both the conditional and marginal distributions \cite{Hyndman2001,Hyndman2002}.
-Although it relies on the normality assumption, this can work reasonably well even in cases where normality does not hold.
+Although it relies on the normality assumption, this can yield reasonable results even in cases where normality does not hold \citep{scott2015multivariate}.
+We also find this works reasonably well in our examples.

 However, using simulation studies, we found that in typical unfolding scenarios, there does not exist a single pair of bandwidths $(h_1,h_2)$ that results in good conditional density estimates for all $x$.
 This limitation partially arises from the fact that the amount of smearing might vary with $x$.
 For example, consider a normal response kernel $k(y,x)=p_{Y|X}(y|x)=N(\mu=x,\sigma^2=x)$.
 The variance of $k$ increases as $x$ increases, so one should not expect to find $(h_1,h_2)$ that can estimate $k$ well for all $x$.
 Additionally, the marginal density $p_X(x)$ typically varies over several orders of magnitude and the optimal amount of smoothing will be different between the well-observed high-density regions and the sparsely observed low-density regions.
 In these cases, locally adaptive bandwidths, which we describe below, can be preferable to a single pair of global bandwidths.